Top Online Fundraising Ideas to Capture Donors’ Attention

 Now that we’ve covered the essentials of online fundraising, let’s dive into some keys to success.
 Follow these steps to plan the perfect online fundraising campaign that will inspire all of your supporters.

 After running through our list of the top online fundraising ideas, you might be left thinking “which idea is best for my nonprofit?”
-Between peer-to-peer fundraising, hosting a virtual gala, or developing an online membership program, your nonprofit has plenty of options to choose from; it’s just a matter of choosing the right ideas for your organization’s mission and unique audience base.
+Between peer-to-peer fundraising, hosting an online gala, or developing an online membership program, your nonprofit has plenty of options to choose from; it’s just a matter of choosing the right ideas for your organization’s mission and unique audience base.

 Carefully think through what you want to accomplish with your online fundraising efforts and what idea(s) will be most suited to make that happen.
 However, you’ll also need to consider your budget along with the tools and resources already at your disposal.